tahsinnahmed/SLR-Automation/README.md

-# 📚 Duplicate Papers Detection
+# 📚 SLR Automation

 A Python-based utility to automatically detect and remove duplicate research entries from **BibTeX (.bib)** or **CSV (.csv)** files.
 Perfect for researchers, students, and librarians managing large bibliographic datasets for literature reviews, systematic reviews, or personal research libraries.
+Also, it searches several referral articles and matches with the inclusion and exclusion criteria.
+Lastly, it finalizes those final candidate articles that fit accurately.

 ---